NPN/coerceo/README.md

  ```
  This ordering mirrors the files going left to right, with an extra 'f' field at the top.

  Moves are written as `origin-destination` pairs like `b3f-c4b`.
-If a piece moves within the same hex, the pair can be shortened to `b3f-d`.
+If a piece moves within the same tile, the pair can be shortened to `b3f-d`.

  The beginning of a sample game might look something like this:
  ```text